abbotto/rectangular/README.md

 ### Controllers
 - Controllers are used for pulling/pushing data to/from services and other means.
-- Controller modules are registerd in `src/client/registry/module.controller.js`.
+- Controller modules are registered in `src/client/registry/module.controller.js`.
 - All controller modules are prefixed with `controller`.
 - Controllers should be named in `UpperCamelCase` format.